stakater/developer-handbook/content/frontend/css/css-best-practices.md

 What are CSS Frameworks?
 How do they help us?

-CSS Frameworks gives you most of the features out of the box so that you don't have to write them from scratch everytime you work on a new project.
+CSS Frameworks gives you most of the features out of the box so that you don't have to write them from scratch every time you work on a new project.

 One of the best features of CSS Frameworks is that almost all of these frameworks have CSS defined for the layout that helps you align and structure your pages easily.
 Apart from the layout they have dedicated buttons, typography, lists, colors, utility classes etc.